sleddog/methods-spring-2020/problems/kattis/faktor/C++/cjyovich/README.md

 Now faktor can be run as an executable program.

+# Known Issue: Since the addition of the unit testing framework, to run faktor in this manner, lines 23 and 24 must be commented out.
+I am working to resolve this issue but until further notice this is the only way to successfully compile the program when NOT running the unit tests.

 ### Running the program

 The user running the program provides the input.
 Type in the number of articles and the impact factor with a space between them and hit enter.
 The program will compute the minimum number of scientists you must bribe to reach the desired impact factor.

 ### Unit Testing

 This program uses Catch, a header-only unit testing feature for C++.
+You can download Catch [here](https://github.com/catchorg/Catch2).
 To test the citationsNeeded function, make sure you have the catch.hpp file in the same folder as faktor.cpp.
+To run the unit test from the command line, navigate to the folder where test_faktor.cpp is located and type the following command:

+>g++ -o test test_faktor.cpp

-The program will run the user input and then print the unit test results.
+Now "test" can be run as an executable program.
+The program will prompt you for user input and then print the unit test results.